 - Butter or baking spread for greasing the tin

-Once it's fully melted and combined, take the pan off the heat and stir in the icing sugar
+- Once it's fully melted and combined, take the pan off the heat and stir in the sieved icing sugar

-Remove from the tin and slice into pieces.
-Store in the fridge for a firmer texture, or in a cool place for a softer texture
+- Remove from the tin and slice into pieces to serve.
+Store in the fridge for 2-3 weeks

 NB.
 This post is NOT in anyway sponsored by Maltesers - I just love their product!